Stay Prepared and Stay Safe

 Safety and Technology:

-- Protecting your History – Clear your browser history when using your personal computer.
+- Protecting your history – Clear your browser history when using your personal computer.
 Find the toolbar at the top of the webpage and delete recent history.
-For support on how to do this, call our 24-hour helpline to speak to an advocate.
 If you have social media, remove any tagged pictures and location settings.

 - Apps – myPlan is a free app to help with safety decision if you or someone you care about is experiencing abuse.
-For more information visit: https://www.myplanapp.org/ There are also anti-virus apps that can be downloaded to help track hidden apps that have been downloaded onto your phone.
+For more information visit: https://www.myplanapp.org.
+There are also anti-virus apps to help track hidden apps that have been downloaded onto your phone.

-Call our HelpLine at (360) 754 6300 to speak directly with an advocate who can assist you in creating a safety plan that best suits your needs.
+Call our HelpLine to speak directly with an advocate who can assist you in creating a safety plan that best suits your needs.